jcarenza67/Hallways/README.md

 * 8:54: figuring out how to code new person controller to interact with objects from a different asset.
 * 9:42: reading documentation on how to use the new person controller.
 * 10:04: decided to just go back to adding props to the scene.
 I'll figure out the new person controller in a couple of hours.
+* 10:34: making blood in bathroom look more realistic. tell a story with the blood.

 # License